manuflores/sleep_neurons/README.md

-## Unsupervised learning of sleep-active neurons :microscope: :fish: :brain: :sleep: :laptop:
+## Unsupervised learning of sleep-active neurons :microscope: :fish: :brain: :zzz: :computer: :sleeping:

 Repository to analyze neuron activity data from whole-brain calcium imaging in zebrafish.
 Focused on the discovery of sleep-active neurons.
 This work is ongoing research of the Prober Lab at Caltech.
 For more information please contact Manu ([manuflores@caltech.edu](mailto:manuflores@caltech.edu)) or Andrey ([aandrev@caltech.edu](mailto:aandrev@caltech.edu))